Cost of Unblocking a Toilet

 Do I need to call out a plumber to fix my blocked toilet?

-You won't necessarily need to call-out a plumber to fix your clogged toilet.
+You won't necessarily need to call a plumber out to fix your clogged toilet.
 It will depend on the type of blockage and the severity of the blockage.
 We have provided you with some methods of unblocking the toilet yourself within this article.
 If these methods fail, it is best to call a plumber to avoid any damage caused to the system.

 Ready to get a price for your home improvement project?